stefanthoss/stefandroid-blog/_posts/2025-04-04-compare-llm-performance-nvidia-gpus.md

 docker run --rm -it --gpus all gpu_burn "./gpu_burn" "300"
 ```

-It runs the GPU at 100% load for 5 minutes, good for checking power consumption and thermals.
+It runs the GPU at 100% load for 5 minutes – good for checking power consumption and thermals.

 For the LLM benchmarks I'm using [stefanthoss/ollama-server-benchmark](https://github.com/stefanthoss/ollama-server-benchmark) together with a Docker-based Ollama installation (version 0.6.5).
 I ran every benchmark 3 times and took the mean of the resulting values.
 I evaluated the following models because they fit in 16GB VRAM and perform well in my experience: